YouTubers vs. TikTokers: Investor return and fighter pay controversy

+As of February 2022, both lawsuits had been settled out of court.

 Storms–Fox controversy

 After Tanner Fox and Ryland Storms had their weigh-in one day before the fight, Storms claimed that Fox pulled out of the match because of their weight difference.
 On the Social Gloves live stream, it was announced that Fox had pulled out.
 At ringside, ring announcer Fousey interviewed Fox.
 Fox criticized Storms and said that he was willing to fight, but the commission would not allow it.

 AnEsonGib–Holder controversy

-After AnEsonGib and Tayler Holder's bout, Fousey announced that the match was a majority draw; the official scorecard was 49-46, 49-46 and 50-46.
+After AnEsonGib and Tayler Holder's bout, Fousey announced that the match was a majority draw; the official scorecard was 49–46, 49-46 and 50–46.
 Based on the scorecard, it could only have been a unanimous or split decision in favour of one of the fighters.
 Although Fousey was blamed by many, he disagreed with the results and said that AnEsonGib should have won.
 Based on the punch statistics, AnEsonGib fared substantially better and led many fans to wonder if there was a mistake or the fight was rigged.
 During the post-fight interview, AnEsonGib said that he was "robbed"; Holder also disagreed with the result, saying that he should have won.
 According to Holder, AnEsonGib weighed more than the agreed-upon limit; this forced Holder to artificially inflate his weight, presumably with weights in his pocket.

 On June 14, ISKA director Tom Sconzo released a statement overturning the result and giving the victory to AnEsonGib by unanimous decision.
 According to Sconzo, the mistake was a "plain simple human error".